BJP stages protest against Rajasthan govt near secretariat, cops use water cannons | Politics

 - India

-A large number of BJP leaders and workers staged a protest against the Congress government in Rajasthan on Tuesday with the police using water cannons to prevent them from marching to the state secretariat in Jaipur.
+A large number of BJP leaders and workers on Tuesday staged a protest against the Congress government in Rajasthan over issues such as crime against women and recruitment examination question paper leaks, with the police using water cannons to prevent them from marching to the state secretariat in Jaipur.

-The demonstration was held under the party's ''Nahi Sahega Rajasthan'' (Rajasthan will not tolerate) campaign in the run-up to the assembly polls expected to be held in November-December.
+The demonstration was held under the BJP's ''Nahi Sahega Rajasthan'' (Rajasthan will not tolerate) campaign in the run-up to the assembly polls expected to be held in November-December.

+Reacting to the protest rally, Chief Minister Ashok Gehlot alleged that the BJP leaders levelled false allegations to defame Rajasthan and cited National Crime Records Bureau (NCRB) data on crime against women to target BJP-ruled states.

-A large number of party workers from various parts of the state joined the protest.
+A large number of BJP workers from various parts of the state joined the protest.
 They charged that the secretariat has become a centre of corruption.

-BJP leaders addressed the workers outside the party office and marched towards the secretariat.
-While the main march reached the Statue Circle via Chomu Circle, a group of workers reached Ambedkar Circle.
-The secretariat is located on the road from Statue Circle to Ambedkar Circle.

-There was a heavy deployment of police at the Statue Circle while the number of police personnel at the Ambedkar Circle was comparatively lower.
-However, the police prevented the party workers from marching ahead.

-At the Statue Circle, the party workers crossed one row of barricades and moved towards the second row.
-To prevent them, the police used water cannons.
+At the Statue Circle near the secretariat, the party workers crossed one row of barricades and moved towards the second row.
+To prevent them from marching ahead, the police used water cannons.

 After the protest, the party leaders courted arrest.